ChewKeanHo/researches-filesystems-hierarchy/_Linux/README.md

-# Linux Filesystem Hierarchy
+#  Linux Filesystem Hierarchy Standard

 [![banner](/.internals/trademarks/animated-banner_1200x100.svg)](#)

-This is Linux specific Filesystem Hierarchy covering all compatible operating systems (OS).
+This is a specific Filesystem Hierarchy Standard (FHS) for Linux-based operating system (OS).
 This directory is to consolidate all Linux based OSes datapoints before performing data abstractions for the common points.

 This leaves room for innovation across time while maintaining common abstracted patterns as a standards.
 It is a win-win for both situations.

 Keep in mind that for Linux-based OSes, there are 2 internal factions duking out for leading the development and standarizations:

 1. The SystemD Community
   * https://lwn.net/Articles/1041316/